hackolade/plugins/README.md

 **valueType** *(string)* - optional; type (one out of 7 basic types) to define validation rules.

-**shouldValidate** *(string)* - optional; defines whether field should be validated or any value is allowed.
-Validation rules are defined in validationRegularExpressions.json;
+**shouldValidate** *(boolean)* - optional (default = false): defines whether field should be validated or any value is allowed.
+Validation rules are defined once in validationRegularExpressions.json, and are the same in any matching propertyName in any level.

+**regex** *(string)* - optional: defines the regex validation for this specific property (the same propertyName could have a different validation rule elsewhere.)

 **propertyDefault** *(string|number|boolean)* - optional; contains default value of property.
 Type of value dependent on *propertyType*.